NREL/EnergyPlus/doc/src/docs/InterfaceDeveloper/InterfaceDeveloper.md

 !
 !  \maximum         Maximum that includes the following value !
-!  \maximum<        Maximum that must be < than the following value !
+!  \maximum<        Maximum that must be &lt; than the following value !
 !  \default         Default for the field (if N/A then omit entire line) !